baoboa/pyqt5/doc/html/_sources/gotchas.txt

   character is provided.

-- If Qt expects a ``QString`` then PyQt5 will accept a ``unicode``, a ``str`` that contains only ASCII characters or a ``QByteArray``.
+- If Qt expects a ``QString`` then PyQt5 will accept a ``unicode``, a ``str`` that contains only ASCII characters, a ``QByteArray`` or ``None``.

 - If Qt expects a ``QByteArray`` then PyQt5 will accept a ``str``.

-- If Qt expects a ``QByteArray`` then PyQt5 will accept a ``unicode`` that contains only Latin-1 characters.  **This is deprecated in PyQt v5.4 and will be removed in PyQt v5.5.)**
+- If Qt expects a ``QByteArray`` then PyQt5 will accept a ``unicode`` that contains only Latin-1 characters.

 Note that the different behaviour between Python v2 and v3 is due to v3's reduced support for the buffer protocol.

+Historically ``QString`` distinguishes between empty strings and null strings.
+Current versions of Qt treat null strings as empty strings but there may be other C++ code that PyQt5 applications call that maintains the distinction.
+Consequently PyQt5 will convert ``None`` to a null ``QString``.
+The reverse conversion is not done and both a null and an empty ``QString`` will be converted to an empty (i.e. zero length) Python string.

 Garbage Collection